mystreamer/provision/README.md

 `sudo nix run nix-darwin --extra-experimental-features nix-command --extra-experimental-features flakes -- switch --flake ".#ephem"` -->

+Ephem is a VMWare Fusion VM.
+The same instructions as for **devnix** will apply though.
+Just the machine name has to be changed.

 ## nixOS VM (devnix)

 ### Initial steps

+Devnix is a parallels guest VM.
 After starting the nixOS installer through an ISO found [here](https://nixos.org/download/#).
 Choose the version with the graphical installer.

 <!-- Change keyboard mapping if necessary: